 KITE'S WORK IN THE PROJECT

-Kite responded quickly to meet the customer requirement of a hand-railing system that could be fitted on different levels.
-We proposed the two ball standards handrail system with bending service to all tubes engaged in the sloped staircases.
+KITE responded quickly to meet the customer requirement of a hand-railing system that could be fitted on different levels.
+We proposed the two-ball standards handrail system with bending service to all tubes engaged in the sloped staircases.
 The bending service formed D-return bends that helped to give smooth ends for the system.
-Providing the galvanised handrail system on the run helped to attain safety for every staff member, visitor, and technician.
-Kite also supplied galvanised stair treads with pyramid nosing to guarantee safety on different floor levels and anti-slip use when bad weather occurs.
+Providing the galvanised handrail system helped to attain safety for every staff member, visitor, and technician.
+KITE also supplied galvanised stair treads with pyramid nosing to guarantee safety on different floor levels and anti-slip use when bad weather occurs.